Zhaoxing1125/GRC/README.md

 # Code for KDD-24 paper "Rethinking Order Dispatching in Online Ride-Hailing Platforms"

-**Notes**
+**Note**

 Due to data management regulations, we are unable to disclose our company's private datasets.
 Therefore, we have replicated the GRC on a publicly available dataset of ride-hailing services in Chengdu from November 2016.
-Due to the lack of some data, such as pre- and post-ride cancellation rates and the probability of driver online/offline status, the GRC we have replicated is a simplified version.
+Due to the lack of some data, such as pre- and post-ride cancellation rates and the probability of driver online/offline status, the GRC and simulator we replicated is a simplified version.

 **Requirements**